Humphry Davy: Protection of ships' bottoms

+Presidency

 Davy spent much time juggling the factions but, as his reputation declined in the light of failures such as his research into copper-bottomed ships, he lost popularity and authority.
 This was compounded by a number of political errors.
 In 1825 his promotion of the new Zoological Society, of which he was a founding fellow, courted the landed gentry and alienated expert zoologists.
 He offended the mathematicians and reformers by failing to ensure that Babbage received one of the new Royal Medals (a project of his) or the vacant secretaryship of the Society in 1826.
+In 1826 Davy suffered a stroke from which he never fully recovered.
 In November 1826 the mathematician Edward Ryan recorded that: "The Society, every member almost ... are in the greatest rage at the President's proceedings and nothing is now talked of but removing him."

 In the event he was again re-elected unopposed, but he was now visibly unwell.
 In January 1827 he set off to Italy for reasons of his health.
 It did not improve and, as the 1827 election loomed, it was clear that he would not stand again.
 He was succeeded by Davies Gilbert.

 Final years

-In 1818, Davy was awarded a baronetcy.
-Although Sir Francis Bacon (also later made a peer) and Sir Isaac Newton had already been knighted, this was, at the time, the first such honour ever conferred on a man of science in Britain.
-This was followed a year later with the Presidency of the Royal Society.

 Davy's laboratory assistant, Michael Faraday, went on to enhance Davy's work and would become the more famous and influential scientist.
 Davy is supposed to have even claimed Faraday as his greatest discovery.
 Davy later accused Faraday of plagiarism, however, causing Faraday (the first Fullerian Professor of Chemistry) to cease all research in electromagnetism until his mentor's death.

-According to one of Davy's biographers, June Z. Fullmer, he was a deist.
+The preceding paragraph may be unduly charitable to Davy.
+The accusation by Davy of plagiarism by Faraday occurred already in 1821, regarding Faraday's first major discovery independent of Davy, of electromagnetic rotation (the first electric motor).
+According to Geoffrey Cantor's 1991 biography of Faraday, this dubious accusation was Davy's "final bid to dominate Faraday....
+Davy, resenting the success of his earnest and hardworking assistant, was trying to keep him down.
+Master and servant were in direct competition and their rivalry may have motivated Davy's attempt to block Faraday's membership of the Royal Society. ....
+Although Davy was unsuccessful in preventing Faraday's membership, this incident proved a turning point in their relationship."
+Other sources report the jibe that "Davy's greatest discovery was Faraday" as a cruel joke at Davy's expense, not a gracious acknowledgment by Davy himself of Faraday's greater scientific achievements.